maverickspectacle/database/pages/psychology.md

 - **Mental Heath -** Religiousity and spirituality is associated with better mental health<ref>https://www.tandfonline.com/doi/full/10.1080/10508619.2020.1729570</ref>, lower depressive symptoms and less anxiety<ref>https://www.frontiersin.org/articles/10.3389/fmed.2022.877213/full</ref>, as well as increased life satisfaction<ref>https://www.researchgate.net/publication/364086091_A_Meta-Analysis_of_ReligionSpirituality_and_Life_Satisfaction</ref>.
 - **Sense of Purpose -** Conservative religiousity is associated with high levels of a sense of purpose in life<ref>https://journals.sagepub.com/doi/10.1177/009164718601400105</ref>.
 For socially connected individuals, a religious belief in itself has minimal impact on their sense of purpose in life.
 However, for those who are socially disconnected, being highly religious predicted greater levels of purpose in life<ref>https://onlinelibrary.wiley.com/doi/full/10.1111/jopy.12401</ref>.
 Because though religion brings people social connection in many cases, controlling for it may only tell the effect of theistic belief in sense of purpose and not the broader effect of religiousity in general.
 A sense of meaning in life is a crucial element of religious coping and psychological well-being<ref>https://www.ncbi.nlm.nih.gov/pmc/articles/PMC4580713/</ref>.
 - **Crime -** Religion is negatively associated with crime on both an individual level<ref>https://journals.sagepub.com/doi/abs/10.1177/0022427801038001001#:~:text=The%20results%20of%20the%20meta,effect%20on%20individuals'%20criminal%20behavior</ref> and a societal level<ref>https://www.sciencedirect.com/science/article/pii/0191886996000232</ref>, as well as being negatively associated with involvement in delinquent behaviors<ref>https://scholarlycommons.obu.edu/articles/131/</ref>.
+- **Intelligence -** There is a negative relationship between intelligence and religiosity.
+Possible reasons include that intelligent people are less likely to conform, that intelligent people tend to adopt an analytic rather than intuitive thinking, and that several functions such as compensatory control, self-regulation, self-enhancement, and secure attachment, are also conferred by intelligence<ref>https://journals.sagepub.com/doi/10.1177/1088868313497266</ref>.
+Scientists are significantly less likely to believe in the existence of a god compared to the general public<ref>https://www.pewforum.org/2009/11/05/scientists-and-belief/</ref>.
+- **Human Rights -** Most human rights practices are worse in societies where citizens are more religious and that muslim majority nations provide less respect for almost all human rights<ref>https://muse.jhu.edu/article/730069/pdfimage</ref>.

 ## Autism